Legal IT & Security

 Scenario playbooks

-Compromised User Account in Matter Workflow
+Unusual Account Activity in Matter Workflow

-First response: Contain account access, validate impact scope, and notify firm response owners through the pre-defined escalation path.
+First response: Contain account access, validate impact scope, and notify firm response owners through the predefined escalation path.

 Stabilization: Complete remediation, verify affected controls, and update response documentation for future events.